Summer Program Stats

 The Firm Says

 Hogan Lovells provides summer associates with an opportunity to experience and learn about all aspects of the firm.
 With guidance from lawyers, summer associates complete meaningful client and pro bono assignments.
-All US Summer Associates participate in an array of training programs designed to introduce them to our practices, our alumni, our clients, and develop and enhance legal and other professional skills.
-Firm leaders meet with summer associates to share insights about Hogan Lovells’ pre-eminent practices and strategic plans for the future, our vision and values, and commitment to diversity and inclusion.
-Through group learning pods, integration events, community service and wellbeing activities, and interactive learning opportunities, summer associates engage in a peer learning environment that encourages the sharing of knowledge, experiences, and insights, while getting to know their colleagues and making lifelong connections.
+All U.S. summer associates participate in an array of training programs designed to introduce them to our practices, our alumni, and our clients and to develop and enhance their legal and other professional skills.
+Firm leaders meet with summer associates to share insights about Hogan Lovells’ pre-eminent practices and strategic plans for the future and our vision and values as a firm.
+Through integration events, community service and well-being activities, and interactive learning opportunities, summer associates engage in a peer learning environment that encourages the sharing of knowledge, experiences, and insights, while getting to know their colleagues and making lifelong connections.